Netolice

 Netolice (/cs/; Netolitz) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 2,500 inhabitants.
+The town is located on the stream Bezdrevský potok in the Bohemian Forest Foothills.

+Netolice was probably founded in the 10th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Kratochvíle Castle, protected as a national cultural monument.

 Administrative division

 Netolice consists of two municipal parts (in brackets population according to the 2021 census):